 About Jeanne Ray

-Jeanne Ray is a nurse living in Nashville, Tennessee, and the author of the New York Times bestselling novel Julie and Romeo.
+Jeanne Ray is a nurse living in Nashville, Tennessee, and a New York Times bestselling author.
 She is the mother of the novelist Ann Patchett.